NTNUI/vote2/infrastructure/README.md

 This repository contains some [workflows](../.github/workflows/).
 The ones containing "deploy" deploys either the backend or the frontend to the development or the production environment.

+In the backend workflows you have to add the correct `app-name` and `slot-name`.
-The backend workflows contain a `publish-profile`.
+The backend workflows also contain a `publish-profile`.
 The publish profiles are stored in the secrets section of this GitHub repository.
 These secrets has to be updated with the new ones for the workflows to function.

 ![Image](azure-publish-profile.png)
 The secret can be downloaded from here or by using Azure CLI.